bidyutbg/CESM_NURION_KISTI/README.md

 ./create_newcase --case CTRL --machine kisti-skl --compiler intel --compset FHIST --res f09_f09_mg17  # for norm_skl queue)

-But one can use the following as well:
+But one can use the following as well to build the model on the KNL processors:

 ./create_newcase --case CTRL --machine kisti-knl --compiler intel --compset FHIST --res f09_f09_mg17  # for normal/long queue)